debrief/pepys-import/migrations/README.rst

 :code:`alembic upgrade XXXXX --sql > new_migration.sql`.
 (Please change *XXXX* with the revision ID of the migration script.)

-| This command will create a new file named **new_migration.sql**, so that you can play with it or run it in your DB's console.
+| This command will create a new file named **new_migration.sql**, so that you can play with it or run it in your DB's bash.
 |
 | **Note:** Please keep in mind that you should consider *possible* failures before applying the migration.
 |